pnp/powerplatform-prompts/prompts/ai-builder/feedback-classification/README.md

 ## Minimal Path to Awesome

-* Log into Power Autoamte, or Power Apps
+* Log into Power Automate, or Power Apps
 * Along the left menu find AI Hub or AI Prompts
 * Create a new prompt
 * Copy the prompt